What is travel insurance?

 Always review your policy's exclusions to understand what is not covered.

-For more information on what isn’t covered, always check your specific policy details.
+For more information on what isn’t covered, always check the policy wording.

 Additional questions